Test case committee

 The test case committee's role is that of an expert advisory committee.
 It is LAO that makes final decisions on matters that committee recommends for support.

 - Meeting Chair: Marcus Pratt, director, Policy and Strategic Research

 - Kathryn Ferreira, lawyer, director, Queen's Prison Law Clinic, Kingston; expert in prison law, and prisoner's rights

 - Faisal Mirza, lawyer, Mirza Kwok Defence Lawyers, Mississauga; expert in criminal law, constitutional law, and appellate litigation.
 Instructor, University of Toronto, Political Science Department

-- Anthony Morgan, lawyer and Community Development Officer in the City of Toronto's Confronting Anti‑Black Racism Unit; expert in human and civil rights specializing in intersectional anti‑racist human rights litigation
+- Anthony Morgan, lawyer and Training & Development Consultant in the City of Toronto's Confronting Anti‑Black Racism Unit; expert in human and civil rights specializing in intersectional anti‑racist human rights litigation, education and policy development

 - Ryan Peck, executive director, HIV & AIDS Legal Clinic Ontario; expert in poverty law, human rights

 - Shawn Richard, lawyer, Lenkinski Law, Toronto; expert in family, estates and civil litigation.
 Instructor, University of Toronto Faculty of Law.
 President of Canadian Association of Black Lawyers.

 - Jonathan Rudin, lawyer, program director, Aboriginal Legal Services, Toronto; expert on the law and implementation of Gladue, Aboriginal justice.
 Instructor, York University.

 - Geraldine Sadoway, lawyer, law professor at Osgoode Hall, Toronto; expert in international human rights, immigration and refugee law